When it comes to travelling, following your curiosity will almost always take you to places (or experiences) you won’t find on a map.

 4. Get a map

-Many trails haven’t found their way onto Trailforks, but the local map is key for getting around.
-Do yourself a favour and invest in the $12.95 waterproof trail map of the area, available from any local bike shop or visitor centre, or download the $10 mobile app to your iPhone or Android (search for Trailmapps: Sunshine Coast).
+Many trails haven’t found their way onto Trailforks (check out both the Southern Sunshine Coast and Northern Sunshine Coast), so a local map is key for getting around.
+Do yourself a favour and check out this trail map of the area, or download the associated mobile app to your iPhone or Android (search for Trailmapps: Sunshine Coast).

 5. Love the loam